hardwareplatforms/esp8266/docs/README.md

+# ESP8266

+> The ESP8266 is a low-cost Wi-Fi chip with full TCP/IP stack and microcontroller capability produced by Shanghai-based Chinese manufacturer, Espressif.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/hardwareplatforms/esp8266/edit/master/README.md) to maintain and preview the content for your website in Markdown files.